karenmxm/Election_Analysis/README.md

   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The election commission asked the analysis team to confirm the voter turnout for each county that voted in this congressional district.
+For this task, we did the following analysis.

+1. Get a complete list of counties where the votes were received.
+2. Calculate the total number of votes that were cast from each county.
+3. Calculate the percentage of votes each county countributed to the election.
+4. Determine the county that had the largest turnout.

 ## Challenge Summary
+The county voter turnout analysis show that:
+- The counties were:
+  - Jefferson
+  - Denver
+  - Arapahoe
+- The county turnout results were:
+  - Jefferson had 10.5% of the vote and 38,855 number of votes.
+  - Denver had 82.8% of the vote and 306,055 number of votes.
+  - Arapahoe had 6.7% of the vote and 24,801 number of votes.
+  - Largest County Turnout:
+  - Denver